Simplicial Convolutional Filters: Applications

-Corollary \ref{cor.subcomponent-extraction-cor} provides a simplicial filter built upon $\bbL_{1,\ell}$ to implement the gradient projector.
-This is because $\bbL_{1,\rm{u}}$ has no effect in the gradient space [cf. \eqref{eq.shifting-simplex-domain} and \eqref{eq.shifting-freq-domain}].
-Likewise for the curl projector.
 Fig. \ref{fig:subcomponent-extraction-synthetic} reports the performance of the subcomponent extraction based on $\bbH_1$ via an LS design.
 We generated a synthetic edge flow $\bbf = \bbU_1 \tilde{\bbf}$ with a flat spectrum $\tilde{\bbf} = \bb1$ on the SC in Fig. \ref{1a}.
 We observe that as the filter order increases, the filter performs better as its expressive power increases.
 Setting $L_1=L_2$ with $\balpha=\bbeta$ reduces the expressive power as expected.
-If filter orders obey $L_1\geq 6$ and $L_3\geq 3$, then the gradient (or curl) component can be perfectly extracted, as indicated by Lemma \ref{lemma.subcomponent-extraction-lemma} and Corollary \ref{cor.subcomponent-extraction-cor}.
-In the general parameter setting, the decoupled design performs closer to the joint one as the filter order grows as shown in Proposition \ref{prop.optimality}.
+If filter orders obey $L_1\geq 6$ and $L_3\geq 3$, then the gradient (or curl) component can be perfectly extracted, as {shown in Fig. \ref{fig:flow_decomp_illustration} and} indicated by Lemma \ref{lemma.subcomponent-extraction-lemma} and Corollary \ref{cor.subcomponent-extraction-cor}.
+In the general parameter setting, the decoupled LS design performs closer to the direct LS design as the filter order grows as shown in Proposition \ref{prop.optimality}.